MuhammadA-C/wgu-c195-v2/README.md

 ## Lessons Learnt / Future Improvements

-In this section I will be covering a few of the lessons that I learnt after completing this project, and what I would do differently/improve in the future if had to do this again.
+In this section I will be covering a few of the lessons that I learnt after completing this project, and what I would do differently/improve in the future if I had to do this again.

 ---